dperuo/about-me/docs/index.rst

 Location & Timezone
 ^^^^^^^^^^^^^^^^^^^

-Usually U.S. Central Time.
-UTC-6 or UTC-5 depending on Daylight Saving Time.
-See local time at `Timezone.io`_.
+Usually U.S. Central Time, which is UTC-6 or UTC-5 depending on Daylight Saving Time.
+See my local time at `Timezone.io`_.